 Sometime after Thanksgiving, I could tell it was going to be a struggle.
-The last 18 months or so had been delivering slow growing pressures seemingly from every direction.
+The last eighteen months or so had been delivering slow growing pressures seemingly from every direction.
 There was disappointing news at least every month, issues with no apparent resolution in sight and just a mounting challenge to get up every morning to face the same thing, all over again and again.
-I decided to spend the weeks before Christmas to move out of myself and find all the opportunities to give and share and be joyful with others, no matter where I would find them; especially those who clearly had a much harder time with life than I was having, and even leave carrots and celery for this little wild rabbit visiting my backyard patio from time to time.
+I decided to spend the weeks before Christmas to move out of myself and find all the opportunities to give and share and be joyful with others, no matter where I would find them.
+I especially thought of those who clearly had a much harder time with life than I was having, and even deduced to leave carrots and celery for this little wild rabbit visiting my backyard patio from time to time.
 And you know, it all worked.
-The height of all this reached Christmas Eve where I spent awesome quality time with family and dear old friends practically all day culminating with Christmas Eve Mass followed by a sumptuous dinner.
+The height of all this reached Christmas Eve where I spent awesome quality time with family and dear old friends practically all day culminating with Mass followed by a sumptuous dinner.
 What a blessing!
-I went to bed like a 5-year old child, full and happy with a large grin on my face.
+I went to bed like a five-year-old child, full and happy with a large grin on my face.
 It was good.

 Then came Christmas Day morning.
 Uh oh!
 I wasn’t ready for it, and can’t explain why.
-Because of space and other things, I decided not to have a tree but still decorated festively, not certainly not sparing filling nearly every empty corner or shelf space available.
-Thus, waking up to go straight to the Christmas tree did not happen.
+Because of space and other constraints, I decided not to have a tree but still decorated festively, not sparing any empty corner or shelf space available.
+Thus, the childhood ritual of waking up and going straight to the Christmas tree did not happen.
 And although there were a handful of cards, email messages and texts, and some nice bottles of wine, this was the first year where there was nothing to open on Christmas morning.
 Before allowing myself to wallow in self-pity, I quickly returned as many emails, text messages and phone calls as I could and by noon it was time to deliver a couple of turkey dinners to home-bound people, then get back in time to prepare a luscious Christmas dinner for a couple of good friends.
 I went to bed exhausted.